wdelfuego/nova-calendar/README.md

 - `addBadge(string $v)` adds a badge to the event's upper right corner.
 You can simply set letters, short strings or emoji.
 The use of 'X' as a badge isn't recommended because it could be mistaken for a close button.
 - `addBadges(string ...$v)` adds 1 or more badges with one call.
 This method doesn't expect an array but an argument for each badge you want to add.
 - `removeBadge(string $v)` and `removeBadges(string ...$v)` do the same but they remove rather than add badges.
+- `addStyle(string $v)` adds a CSS style to be applied to the event.
+The style needs to be defined in your `eventStyles` method (see 'Adding custom event styles' below).
+- `addStyles(string ...$v)` adds 1 or more styles with one call.
+This method doesn't expect an array but an argument for each CSS style you want to add.
+- `removeStyle(string $v)` and `removeStyles(string ...$v)` do the same but they remove rather than add styles.
-- `withStyle(string $v)` to set the CSS style applied to the div of this specific event (see 'Adding custom event styles' below).
+- `withStyle(string $v)` - deprecated.
+Used to set the CSS style applied to the div of this specific event.
+Starting from release 1.2, multiple styles per event are supported; you should now use the `addStyle`, `addStyles`, `removeStyle` and `removeStyles` methods to manage event styles.

 ### Non-chainable customization methods
 Corresponding methods are available in non-chainable form, if you prefer to work with those.

-These function as `set`ters when you supply an argument, and as `get`ters when you don't.
+These function as simple setters when you supply an argument, and as getters when you don't.
 - `name(string $v = null) : string`
 - `start(DateTimeInterface $v = null) : DateTimeInterface`
 - `end(DateTimeInterface $v = null) : ?DateTimeInterface`
 - `notes(string $v = null) : string`
 - `badges(array $v = null) : array`
+- `styles(array $v = null) : array`

 ## Customizing the CSS
 You can customize the CSS that is applied to the event divs in the calendar view on a per-event basis, or on a global basis by customizing the default event style.